 Larva - body pale white to gray; head dark brown or yellowish-brown; thoracic shield yellowish-brown, often darker laterally and posteriorly; spinules on integument moderately dense and dark.

 Nova Scotia to British Columbia and all of United States.

 Deciduous woods containing maple; adults are nocturnal and come to light.

 Larvae bore in new twigs, petioles, and seeds of various maple species (Acer

 ) forewing is paler, and crescent-shaped marking is continuous to apex.

-) forewing is more extensively green, and the moth flies later in the season (mostly June to August).
+) forewing is more extensively green, and the moth flies only in summer (vs. spring through fall in aesculana

 Riley, C.V., 1881.
 Descriptions of some new Tortricidae (leaf-rollers).
 Transactions of the Academy of Science of St. Louis

 - species page with photos of live and pinned adults.